 Distribution Categories Dataset

-This is a list of distribution categories we use to categorize distribution companies.
+This is a list of distribution categories I use to categorize distribution companies.
 You can use this list to think about where your product might be distributed.

 This dataset includes distribution companies.

 This data is by no means comprehensive.
-We are not able to include every potential company that is eligible for inclusion in this dataset, but we do our best to include all that we can.
+I am not able to include every potential company that is eligible for inclusion in this dataset, but I do our best to include all that I can.

 The quantitative data is a rule of thumb.
 Each specific category and/or vendor may be different.
 Information fields are as follows.